srivishp/redux-toolkit-example/README.md

 # Getting Started with Create React App

 This app requires Redux, React-Redux and Redux Toolkit.
-Install the same with `npm install redux react-redux` and `npm install @reduxjs/toolkit`
+Install the same with `npm install redux react-redux @reduxjs/toolkit`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).